 For more information visit: https://multimodalforum.wordpress.com/

-The reading groups are offered by the UCL Centre for Multimodal Research and are open to all academic staff, postgraduate students at UCL, as well as visiting scholars with an interest in multimodality.
-This year all sessions will be delivered online via Moodle (Blackboard Collaborate).
+The reading groups are offered by the UCL Centre for Multimodal Research and are open to all academic staff, postgraduate students at UCL, as well as students and staff from other universities with an interest in multimodality.
+This year all sessions will be delivered online via Microsoft Teams.
 The sessions are free to attend and can be booked online.
-There are places for 25 participants in each session and priority will be offered to those who can attend all sessions in each series.
-Participants will be notified in advance about the readings for each week.
-Please contact email@example.com for any further information regarding your registration.

 Bezemer, J., Jewitt, C., Diamantopoulou, S., Kress, G., & Mavers, D. (2012).
 Using a social semiotic approach to multimodality : researching learning in schools, museums and hospitals ((NCRM Working Paper Series).).
 NCRM